grafana/carbon-relay-ng/destination-conn-tuning.md

 flush 99   at 200 micros, write 99   at 100 micros for 1 second
 flush mean at 200 micros, write mean at 175 micros for 1 second

+ALSO: spool tuning. check the metrics and adjust the vars in spool and spoolSleep in destination